GyroPalm/ROS-SLAM-Map-Editor/README.md

 - [x] Paint or Erase Keep-out zones in your PGM Map
 - [x] Line or Rectangle Tools for Clean Edits
 - [x] Live-Preview Overlay for Brushing or Drawing Lines/Rectangles
-- [x] Multi-level Undo and Redo capabilities
+- [x] Multi-level Undo and Redo Capabilities
 - [x] (Hold Spacebar + Drag Mouse) to Pan the Map
 - [x] Download Separate Map and Keepout Mask (yaml and PGM files)